 In the freezer, pack items more tightly than in the refrigerator.
 Once frozen, each item helps to keep its neighbor cold.
 If you have a significant empty space, fill it with freezer bags filled with water that freezes and keeps the freezer cold.

-If you still own a model has manual defrost, never let the ice coating exceed 1/4 inch.
+If you still own a model that requires manual defrosting, never let the ice coating exceed 1/4 inch.
 The thicker the frost, the harder the compressor must work to maintain a constant temperature.

 Make finding food easy

 If you know where to find an item you won't stand in front of the refrigerator with the door open playing "find the ketchup."
-Mark items for easy identification.
+Mark food containers for easy identification.
 Organization costs you nothing and saves time and money.

-Defrost frozen food in the refrigerator compartment.
+Defrost frozen foods in the refrigerator compartment.
 Move them from the freezer 24 hours before you plan to cook them.
-As the item thaws it will release cold into the refrigerator and save work for the compressor.
+As the food thaws, it releases cold into the refrigerator and save work for the compressor.
+(Plus, there is less chance it will spoil, as it might if left on the countertop to spoil.)

 Check for air leaks